k0sproject/k0s/README.md

 mke server
 ```

-This create all the necessary certs and configs in `/var/lib/mke/pki`.
+This creates all the necessary certs and configs in `/var/lib/mke/pki`.
 Mke runs all control plane components in separate "naked" processes, does not depend on kubelet or container engine.

 After control plane boots up, we need to create a join token for worker node: